mihailov-vb/mihailov-vb/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">I am learning Java language.🇺</h3>

 Hello!
 My name is Vladimir.
 I am 31 years old and I really want to move into the IT field.

-Hello!
-My name is Vladimir.
-I am 31 years old and I really want to move into the IT field.
 I work for a construction company.
 Office.